metno/emep-ctm/Output.rst

 where submitted, as described in :numref:`ch-submitarun`.

-To check your model run, already prepared model result files can be downloaded using the `catalog tool`_ (see :numref:`sec-ModelCode`) as follows:
+To check your model run, already prepared model result files can be downloaded using the catalog tool (:numref:`sec-ModelCode`) as follows:

 .. code-block:: bash

     # download the output
     catalog.py -R rv4_10 --output

-Unpacked files are placed in an output directory with model run results for a whole year and sometimes with a smaller test run for i.e. April.
+Unpacked files are placed in an output directory with model run results for a whole year, and sometimes with a smaller test run for e.g. April.

-.. _`tab-outputs`:

 .. csv-table:: List of model output files
+   :name: tab-outputs
    :header: **Output data files**, **Short description**, **Format**
    :delim: &